Ifield Community College: History

 The school has history dating back to 1852 – nearly 100 years before the coming of the new town.
-It began life as a free school opened by Mrs Sarah Robinson in the village of Crawley.
+It began as a free school opened by Mrs Sarah Robinson in the village of Crawley.
 A new building was opened in 1854 in what was later to become known as Robinson Road in honour of the teacher.
 In 1953, the school lost its primary-aged pupils with the opening of the new West Green county junior and infants' school.
 Many older pupils were moved to the newly opened Hazelwick School with the remainder transferring to the new Sarah Robinson secondary modern School buildings opened on the Ifield campus in 1956.

 Comprehensive

-At this time, the secondary modern school shared a campus with the newly opened Ifield County Grammar School, built in 1955.
+At this time, the secondary modern school shared a campus with the newly-opened Ifield County Grammar School, built in 1955.
 The schools worked closely together, eventually merging in 1966 to become Ifield comprehensive school following retirement of F.W.
 Wilmott, the Headmaster at the Sarah Robinson school.
-A distinguished headmaster, Mr Bomford, was brought in to oversee the transition and he introduced a new formality, with senior teachers wearing gowns in assemblies for the first time.
-Ifield had a considerable reputation for sport, particularly soccer and athletics.
-The pupils at this time included Jeff Bryant, who went on to be a professional footballer with Wimbledon and Alan Minter, a future World Boxing Champion.
+A headmaster, Mr Bomford, was brought in to oversee the transition and he introduced formality, with senior teachers wearing gowns in assemblies for the first time.
+Ifield had a considerable reputation for sport, particularly football and athletics.
+The pupils at this time included Jeff Bryant, who went on to be a professional footballer with Wimbledon, and Alan Minter, a future World Boxing Champion.

+1980 arson attack

+On 24 February 1980 there was a large fire, that cost £100,000.
+A 15 year old boy and 16 year old boy were jailed for life in August 1980.
+Their parents appealed against the heavy sentences, which were considered disproportionate, in February 1981, but lost the appeal.

+New buildings

 By 1984 there were some 1600 pupils on roll - including Keith Newell who went on to play cricket for Sussex County Cricket Club.

 Developments in the early 1980s saw the two separate buildings co-locating, with former buildings becoming the home of Ifield Middle School in 1985.
 In 2005, a new school building opened in the centre of the campus, with the old buildings being demolished.